Jonijakob/Mimir/README.md

 - ir record signals and transmite
 ## Note :
 i am using mongodb and for securtiy resons make the address with python cryptography library
-make sure you get a adrress to your database and create to yourself own key beacuse it will not work ..
+make sure you get a address to your database and create to yourself own key otherwise it will not work ..